 The Wright Scoop -

-A speaker for Nursery and Landscape Associations as well as garden and civic clubs, the Garden Writer’s Conference held in Canada, Maymont Flower and Garden Shows, and Green Festivals held in DC, she was spotlighted for her 'green writing' by the VA Press Women Association.
-Gigi Amateau, author of the award winning youth novel Claiming Georgia Tate, describes Wright’s writing as, “thrilling, to tell the truth.
+In fact, Gigi Amateau, author of the award winning youth novel Claiming Georgia Tate, describes Wright’s writing as, “thrilling, to tell the truth.
 She really nails it.
 I laughed and loved the whole thing.
-In the past couple of years, I have gotten away from gardening (except in my mind); Wright’s words reminded me why I love to work in the earth in the first place.”
-To read examples of Wright's eco writing, link to her 'plant more plants' blog, http://www.plantmoreplants.com/blog/index.cfm?u=11
+In the past couple of years, I've gotten away from gardening (except in my mind); Wright’s words reminded me of why I love to work in the earth in the first place.”

 woodland-lawn-25.JPG